Discover the most beautiful beaches in the world.

 Navagio means shipwreck, and the beach got its name from one that occurred in 1980 when a Freightliner ran aground on the island of Zakynthos.
 That ship, whatever way it’s cargo, was left behind by its occupants and is still there getting busied under deposits of limestone gravel.

 Around April 2019 this beach was reopened to the public but with rules.
 But has rules ever hampered enjoyment at beaches?
-The beach is enclosed in the ring of a hill, it’s is actually a cove.
+The beach is enclosed in the ring of a hill, it’s is a cove.
 In that semicircle of the hill there is the sand of the beach and on it is rusting brown hull of a ship.
-Visitors take boat rides into the cove to enjoy there holiday.
-The dark past of that beach does nothing to its own beauty.
+Visitors take boat rides into the cove to enjoy their holiday.
+The dark past of that beach does nothing to its beauty.

 10. Tulum Riviera Maya, Mexico

-But what really sets Tulum apart from the other beautiful beaches in the proximity to some of the most fascinating Mayan ruins in the city of Mexico.
+But what sets Tulum apart from the other beautiful beaches is the proximity to some of the most fascinating Mayan ruins in the city of Mexico.
 Visitors get to see the ruins of an ancient walled city, feel the past come alive in the present while enjoying the environment.
 Tulum leaves visitors feeling exhilarated at the depth of memories in Mexico.
 We’d like to say this beach will rub off you, you can’t help it.

 And here we have an inexhaustible list of the world’s most beautiful beaches.
-How did we come about this list?
+How did we come with this list?
 Well, next time you visit any of these beaches on your vacation how about you do the world a huge favor and take notes in a diary or something.
-Your documentation is the list, hey.
+Your documentation is on the list, hey.
 And it’s the least you can do, hey.